/**

 Creates an * XssMatchSet, which you use to allow, block, or count requests that * contain cross-site scripting attacks in the specified part of web requests.
 AWS * WAF searches for character sequences that are likely to be malicious * strings.

-To create and configure an XssMatchSet
+To create and configure an XssMatchSet, perform the

 * following steps: